sygmaprotocol/sygma-docs/docs/03-sygma-sdk/04-Examples/01-Basic-ERC-20-Token-Transfers/02-EVM-Substrate-example.md

 The following example demonstrates how to use the Sygma SDK to transfer ERC-20 tokens from an EVM chain (in this case, Sepolia) to a Substrate chain (Tangle) using the SDK’s functionalities and Ethereum’s ethers.js library.

 In the following example, we will use the `TESTNET` environment to perform a cross-chain ERC-20 transfer with 0.5 Sepolia sygUSD `sygUSD` tokens.
-The transfer will be initiated on the EVM-side via the Sepolia Ethereum testnet and received on the Substrate-side via the Rococo-Phala testnet.
+The transfer will be initiated on the EVM-side via the Sepolia Ethereum testnet and received on the Substrate-side via the Tangle testnet.

 This is an example script that demonstrates the functionality of the Sygma SDK and the wider Sygma ecosystem of relayers and bridge and handler contracts/pallets.
 The complete example can be found in this [repo]( https://github.com/sygmaprotocol/sygma-sdk/tree/main/examples/evm-to-substrate-fungible-transfer#sygma-sdk-erc20-example).